top of page

 Tincture: For internal inflammation and immune function (under herbalist supervision).

-Inappropriate to be used when pregnant when taken internally because it can stimulate menstruation.
+• Inappropriate to use it when pregnant when taken internally because it can stimulate menstruation.

 Pro Tip: Mix calendula with other relaxing herbs like chamomile, lavender, or plantain leaf to make effective homemade skincare products or healing salves.